smastrom/tranzit/README.md

 </Slide>
 ```

-Customize x/y origin (works with any component):
+Customize x/y origin (works with any component, also custom ones):

 ```jsx
 <Fade when={showModal} startY={0} startX={-300}>